 With a specialized focus on graphic novels and illustrated books, I provide project development, analysis, management, and consulting.
 I do this both independently and as editor-in-chief of Pageturner Graphic Novels.

 My clients include Viacom, IDW Publishing, Viz Media, Dark Horse, BOOM!
-Studios, Forbes Media, A&E and TBS Networks, Macmillan, and authors published by Hachette, Crown, Tor and First Second.
-I’ve worked with many winners and nominees for the Eisner Award, Harvey Award, National Jewish Book Award, and Los Angeles Times Book Prize, to name a few.
+Studios, Forbes Media, A&E and TBS Networks, Macmillan, and authors published by Hachette, Tor and Scholastic and honored with the Eisner Award, Harvey Award, National Book Award, and Los Angeles Times Book Prize.

 I’ve workshopped and lectured on comics and graphic novels at Society of Illustrators, Savannah College of Art & Design, Miami Book Fair International, Salt Lake City Library Comic Conference, and Salón Internacional del Comic de Barcelona.
 I’m a frequent panelist at San Diego Comicon, Alternative Press Expo, and New York Comicon.